thespcrewroy/CSCI4470-Algorithms/Notes/14-DynamicProgramming/02-knapsack-problem.md

 ```
 Time Complexity: O(nW)
+    * The size of the table is nnW
+    * Each entry is computed in O(1) time
+    * Thus, runtime is exponential
 Space Complexity: O(nW)
+    * The size of the table is nnW
 ```

 **Find solutions to small subproblems and progressively build up solutions to larger subproblems because maller subproblems have fewer items to choose from or smaller knapsack weight capacity.**